SageHack/hacklair/content/how-to-join-anonymous.md

 ## Alternative movements

 You might want to consider joining a publicly and legaly known activist movement where you don’t need to live like Batman.
-Here’s a small list of [some movement I like and support](https://twitter.com/SageHack/lists/activist-collectives/members).
+Here’s a small list of [some movements I like and support](https://twitter.com/SageHack/lists/activist-collectives/members).

 ## Before you begin